jjg/vpex/README.md

 	}
 `````

-##nodes##
+##minions##

-Nodes can provide a wide range of capabilities.
-Node capabilities are defined by the "libraries" included in their host.js code.
-If a node receives a job that it can't process due to lack of capability this triggers an exception and the job is returned to the queue to be picked up by another node.
+Minions can provide a wide range of capabilities.
+Minion capabilities are defined by the "libraries" included in their minion.js code.
+If a minion receives a job that it can't process due to lack of capability, this triggers an exception and the job is returned to the strawboss to be picked up by another node.